ocp-power-automation/ocp4-upi-powervs/README.md

 ### Terraform Providers

 At present Terraform registry does not support below plugins.
 Third-party providers can be manually installed using [local filesystem as a mirror](https://www.terraform.io/docs/commands/cli-config.html#filesystem_mirror).
-This is in additon to the provider plugins that are downloaded by Terraform during `terraform init`.
+This is in addition to the provider plugins that are downloaded by Terraform during `terraform init`.

 **Ignition provider v2.1.0**